-For the purposes of the amounts stated under "Share-based awards" in the table above, the Grant Date Fair Value Price has been converted to United States dollars based on the average Bank of Canada daily average exchange rate over the Fair Market Value
+For the purposes of the amounts stated under "Share-based awards" in the table above, the Grant Date Fair Value Price has been converted to United States dollars based on the average Bank of Canada daily average exchange rate over the Fair Market Value calculation period where (i) for 2020, one CAD, expressed in USD, was 0.7122, (ii) for 2021, one CAD, expressed in USD, was 0.7891, and (iii) for 2022, one CAD, expressed in USD, was 0.7891.

-- calculation period where (i) for 2019, one CAD, expressed in USD, was 0.7477, (iii) for 2020, one CAD, expressed in USD, was 0.7122, and (iii) for 2021, one CAD, expressed in USD, was 0.7984. - (3) A portion of such contributions fund risk insurance, administration costs and a security fund and, accordingly, do not accrue to the retirement capital in the pension. - (4) Consists of premiums paid for accident insurance, complementary accident insurance and limited loss of salary insurance.
-Perquisites, property and other personal benefits that, in aggregate, are worth less than \$50,000 or 10% of the total annual base salary of a named executive officer for the financial year are not included. - (5) Ms. Rosebush was promoted to the role Head of Finance, acting in the capacity of CFO, effective July 1, 2020.
+- (3) A portion of such contributions fund risk insurance, administration costs and a security fund and, accordingly, do not accrue to the retirement capital in the pension. - (4) Consists of premiums paid for accident insurance, complementary accident insurance and limited loss of salary insurance.
+Perquisites, property and other personal benefits that, in aggregate, are worth less than \$50,000 or 10% of the total annual base salary of a named executive officer for the financial year are not included. - (5) Ms. Rosebush was promoted to the role Finance Director (formerly Head of Finance), acting in the capacity of CFO, effective July 1, 2020.